-The good news is we can prevent a lot of the stress in our lives and the onset of burnout.
+The good news is we can prevent a lot of the tension in our lives and the onset of burnout.
 If we switch around our motivation behind our goals and learn to engage with others differently, then we can live much happier lives.
 My name is David Chorlton, and I am a Positive Psychology Practitioner.
 Let us dive in and find out how to live a more stress-free life.

 Signs and symptoms of burnout

 According to Sherry Bourg Carter, Psy.D, tension and burnout can cause many negative symptoms such as:

 These are just a few of the health challenges we can face when we are feeling overwhelmed or going through burnout.
 So, how can we limit or prevent these symptoms in this fast-paced modern world?